saref/frustration-index-UBQP/README.md

 # frustration-index-UBQP
-The algorithm based on the UBQP model (Aref et al. 2018) for computing the exact value of frustration index (also called line index of balance)
+This algorithm is designed in Python 3.7 based on the UBQP model (Aref et al. 2018) for computing the exact value of frustration index (also called line index of balance).

 Unconstrained binary quadratic programming (UBQP) model for computing the frustration index of a signed graph